 If you click the icon you will see the number of clicks this link received by campaign.

 Every link is extracted, it gets an ID as you can see in the report below.

 Assume that you send your newsletter and then you discover that some links were broken.

-The first thing to do is open the newsletter and fix these links.
-This change will take effect with the next
+Pause your campaign.
+Then open the newsletter and fix these links.
+This change will take effect with the next batch.

 But you can also correct the links for the newsletters you already sent.

-Simply go to your Most clicked links report, click on the link and change it.
+Simply go to your Most clicked links report, find the bad link click and edit it.

 - The administrator manually empties the whole table or just one entry.